 Giving Hope to Life

-Globally, mental disorders affect 1 in 4 people.
-In Singapore, young adults are particularly affected, as those aged between 19 to 35 make up 45% of new patients each year.
-Among the various disorders, Major Depressive Disorder (MDD) is the most common.
-Characterised as an intense feeling of sadness, emptiness, worthlessness and hopelessness, MDD affects 5.8% of Singapore's adult population at some point in their lifetime.
-The depressed person may have suicidal thoughts or intentions which might lead to suicidal attempts or even actual suicide.
+Major Depressive Disorder (MDD) is the most common mental disorder in Singapore.
+Characterised by an intense feeling of sadness, emptiness, worthlessness and hopelessness, MDD has affected 1 in 16 people here at some point in their lifetime.
+When untreated, an individual with MDD may have suicidal thoughts or intentions which might lead to suicidal attempts or even actual suicide.

-On the other hand, dementia is a prominent mental disorder disproportionally affecting the elderly.
-1 in 10 aged 60 in Singapore has dementia, while half of those above 85 are impacted.
+Among the elderly, dementia is a common mental disorder causing distress and adversely impacting lives.
+One in 10 aged 60 and above in Singapore has dementia, while half of those above 85 are impacted.
 Studies expect the numbers to rise from 82,000 to more than 100,000 between 2018 and 2030.

-Without proper treatment and management, mental health conditions can make one more vulnerable to suicidal tendencies.
+Without proper treatment and management, mental health conditions can make some individuals more vulnerable to suicidal tendencies.
 According to WHO's report in 2019, 1 suicide occurs every 40 seconds on average.
-Locally, the number of suicides has risen by 10% in 2018, with all age groups seeing an increase in cases.
+Locally, there were 400 reported suicides in Singapore in 2019, up from 397 in the year before.
+Most age groups registered a slight increase in the number of suicide deaths last year.
+While there is no data on the causes of suicide for these 400 persons, it is likely that some of these suicides are associated with mental illness.

 In NHG, our mental health research is spearheaded by the Institute of Mental Health (IMH).
 Their achievements include:

-•Well-being of the Singapore Elderly (WiSE) Study, which established the prevalence of depression and dementia in the elderly popular, was cited in the World Alzheimer Report 2015.
+•Well-being of the Singapore Elderly (WiSE) Study, which established the prevalence of dementia (and its economic cost), depression in the elderly population and the extent and nature of caregiver burden, was cited in the World Alzheimer Report 2015.

 You too, can shine a light for people with mental health conditions.
 Your support helps clinicians to: